 Explanation: Dramatic irony is the central device that makes this tragedy so powerful.
 The audience knows from the beginning that Oedipus has killed his father and married his mother, while he spends the play discovering these truths.
 This knowledge creates tension and pathos throughout the work.

-Correct Answer: C. Sonnet
+Correct Answer: B. Sonnet

 Explanation: The Petrarchan (or Italian) sonnet consists of an octave (8 lines) rhyming ABBAABBA and a sestet (6 lines) with varying rhyme schemes.
 Petrarch's innovation in this form influenced poets like Shakespeare and became a dominant poetic form in European literature.